 Clothes – Before buying new clothes, I try to see if I can borrow or swap clothes for free with family and friends.
 Hosting a clothing swap is a great way to get rid of things you no longer wear and get some new clothes for free!

 Entertainment – Many cities host free events, which can be a great way to have fun while saving money.
 Your local library can also be a good place to find live, in-person entertainment.

 Vacations – If you’re on a tight budget, that doesn’t mean you have to skip vacations.
 There are plenty of ways to relax and unwind by having a staycation.
 Check out these 27 budget-friendly staycation ideas.

 Late fees can be a quick way to wreck both your budget and credit.
 The best way to avoid late fees is to use a budget calendar.
 This is a financial tool designed to help you remember when money is coming IN and when money is going OUT.

 When everything is laid out nicely on your calendar, you’ll be less likely to miss a bill payment.
 This can help you avoid those pesky late fees and cut your monthly expenses.

 If you’re paying a monthly fee for your bank account, then I recommend switching to a free bank account.
 There’s really no reason to pay for the bank to store your money.

 As you can see, there are many ways you can cut your monthly expenses.
-For more tips, you may want to consider checking out these helpful posts:
+For more helpful ways on how to cut expenses on the family budget, consider checking out these posts: